SAP/spartacus-docs/_pages/install/integrations/configurable-products-integration.md

 ## Configuring Time for User Entries

-For complicated user entries it can happen that the system starts validating the entry bevor the user has finished typing.
-To avoid such situations, you can adjust the entry time (default: 500 ms) in the customer app as follows:
+For complicated user entries, it is possible that the system starts validating the entry before the user has finished typing.
+To avoid this, you can adjust the default entry time of 500 ms in the customer app, as shown in the following example:

 ```ts
 provideConfig(<Config>{